friederbluemle/livebundle-website/docs/configuration.md

   qrcode:
 ```

+## Configuration properties

-Some plugins, like the `qrcode` one, are configurable, so it is also possible to set some configuration properties:
+Some plugins, like the `qrcode` one, are configurable, so it is also possible to set some configuration properties values:

 ```yaml
 generators: